 Ascertaining the specific decline in value of each piece of business property for each year that the property is used in the business presents measurement difficulties.
 Even if the cost of the property is spread formulaically over the property's useful life in the business, administrative difficulties arise in predicting, estimating, or otherwise ascertaining the useful life of the property.
-These and related difficulties have made the use of a less fact-dependent depreciation system attractive to taxpayers and to the government from a tax administration standpoint.
+These and related difficulties have made the use of a less fact-dependent depreciation system attractive to taxpayers and to the government from a tax administration standpoint.21

 Depreciation methods can be adjusted to provide a greater or lesser degree of acceleration of cost recovery for the taxpayer with respect to the depreciable property.
 For example, for a given cost recovery period, a declining-balance method, in which the taxpayer's depreciation deduction is greatest in the early years of the cost recovery period and smaller in the later years, is more accelerated than the straight-line method, in which the taxpayer's depreciation deduction for the property is the same for each year in the cost recovery period.
-Although the same cost for the property is recovered over the same recovery period under both depreciation methods, the more accelerated method provides a larger overall cost recovery for the taxpayer.
-The acceleration of a greater amount of the deduction into the earlier years of the recovery period means that the present value of the tax benefit to the taxpayer is greater under the accelerated method than under the straight-line method.
+Although the same nominal cost for the property is recovered over the same recovery period under both depreciation methods, the acceleration of a greater amount of the deduction into the earlier years of the recovery period means that the present value of the tax benefit to the taxpayer is greater under the accelerated method than under the straight-line method.